ibm-cloud-docs/discovery-data/train.md

 -    One model per project
 -    10,000 queries per model
 -    40 models per service instance for Enterprise and Premium plans; 20 models for Plus plan instances

+## Running optimal training sessions
+{: #optimal-training-sessions}

+The following example describes how to optimally run sessions for relevancy training in projects.

+Consider that you added 100 training queries to a new project, and {{site.data.keyword.discoveryshort}} runs 100 queries in one training session to create a ranker model.
+Later, if you add another 20 queries, the model starts to retrain and {{site.data.keyword.discoveryshort}} runs a total of 120 queries.
+However, for adding the last 20 queries, if you add 10 queries first, wait for an hour or so, and then add the next 10 queries, {{site.data.keyword.discoveryshort}} trains the model twice.
+In this case, the first training session runs 110 queries, and the second training session runs 120 queries.
+This way of adding queries, interspersed between time gaps, results in an increased number of training sessions and total queries run by {{site.data.keyword.discoveryshort}}.

+Instead, to minimize the number of training sessions, you can use the Update a training query API.
+The API method updates the training data for multiple collections under one project at once.
+For more information, see [Update a training query](https://{DomainName}/apidocs/discovery-data#updatetrainingquery){: external} in the API reference.

+To reduce the processing load on {{site.data.keyword.discoveryshort}}, you should create or update a ranker model through relevancy training after all the collections in a project have completed processing documents.
+Also, during the ranker model training process, you should have low query activities so that the limit of concurrent requests does not exceed.

 ## Other ways to improve relevancy
 {: #train-alternatives}